FloranteAtencio/Podman-dbscaling-mariadbproxysql/README.md

 Containerd (or other container runtime, managed by K3s)

-Docker Engine (necessary for building/managing images if not using buildkit)
+Docker Engine or Podman(necessary for building/managing images if not using buildkit)

 Containerized Applications:

-MariaDB Master: A single Docker container running MariaDB, configured as the master server in the replication setup.
+MariaDB Master: A single Docker or Podman container running MariaDB, configured as the master server in the replication setup.

-MariaDB Slaves: Two Docker containers running MariaDB, configured as slaves replicating from the master.
+MariaDB Slaves: Two Docker or Podman containers running MariaDB, configured as slaves replicating from the master.

-ProxySQL: A Docker container running ProxySQL to provide load balancing and query routing for the MariaDB cluster.
+ProxySQL: A Docker or Podman container running ProxySQL to provide load balancing and query routing for the MariaDB cluster.

 Key Points/Confirmations: